geerlingguy/drupal-pi/README.md

   1. cd into the project directory: `cd /path/to/drupal-pi`
   2. Pull the latest changes: `git pull`
   3. Update all required Ansible roles (and install new ones): `sudo ansible-galaxy install -r requirements.txt --force`
-  4. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`
+  4. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`†

+> † _See note for Pi B+ in the above section._

 ## Resetting the Drupal Install